snok/drf-openapi-tester/README.md

 The library includes an `OpenAPIClient`, which extends Django REST framework's [`APIClient` class](https://www.django-rest-framework.org/api-guide/testing/#apiclient).
-If you wish to validate each response against OpenAPI schema when writing unit tests - `OpenAPIClient` is what you need!
+If you wish to validate each request and response against OpenAPI schema when writing unit tests - `OpenAPIClient` is what you need!

-To use `OpenAPIClient` simply pass `SchemaTester` instance that should be used to validate responses and then use it like regular Django testing client:
+To use `OpenAPIClient` simply pass `SchemaTester` instance that should be used to validate requests and responses and then use it like regular Django testing client:

 ```python
 schema_tester = SchemaTester()